osmond-lab/eeb314/docs/lectures/lecture-06.md

 ### Lotka-Volterra model

-And let’s introduce a new model for this purpose, the **Lotka-Volterra** model of competition (see section 3.4.1 in the text).
+We'll introduce a new model for this purpose, the **Lotka-Volterra** model of competition (see section 3.4.1 in the text).

-This is an extension of the logistic growth model to include competition between multiple species (in our case two).
+This is an extension of the logistic growth model (Lecture 3) to include competition between multiple species (in our case two).

 Let the population size of each species be $n_1(t)$ and $n_2(t)$.
 These are our two